TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 {{< img src="/img/custom-analytics-tags/tag-headers.png" alt="Tag Headers" >}}

-Using your preferred HTTP client, pass the `X-Request-Id` header and then make some requests.
+Using your preferred HTTP client, pass the `X-Request-Id` header and make a request to test out your work.

 {{< img src="/img/custom-analytics-tags/curl-request.png" alt="Request" >}}